Our stories give us hope in challenging times. Support JWA by Dec. 31.

 August 31, 1967

 Haydée Tamara Bunke Bider, known as Tania the Guerillera, was a German-Jewish guerrilla fighter in the National Liberation Army of Bolivia, led by Che Guevara.
-As the only woman guerilla fighter, much rumor and mystery surrounds her life and role in the Marxist revolutionary movement in South America.
+As the only woman guerilla fighter, much rumor and mystery surround her life and role in the Marxist revolutionary movement in South America.

 Ray Harmel